CypherWhisperer/CypherWhisperer/README.md

 - **JavaScript/TypeScript** - Modern web development
 - **Python** - Automation and scripting
 - **Lua** - Configuration and scripting
+- **Bash** - Environment and shell scripting

 ### 🐧 **Linux & CLI Enthusiast**

 Two years ago, I took the leap—wiped my disk and went full Linux.
 No regrets.
-I live in the terminal and love building CLI tools that make workflows feel like magic to others.
+I live in the terminal and love learning, building, working with, and tinkering with CLI tools that make workflows feel like magic to others.

 ---